JamieEffSee/undergrad-showcase/WhereSafe - "Mini-Capstone" Project (2023)/readme.md

 for individuals and teams that desire accurate and up-to-date information about their surroundings._

+The project was carried out according to the Agile management philosophy.

-The entire system was produced for less than $50.
+The entire personal protection system was produced for less than $50.

 The report document has certain pages redacted to protect personal information.

 Credit to one of the great project teams: thank you Suraj P, Cris E, Sheng Han W, and Alex K.